 Mines faculty have the responsibility, and sole authority for, assigning grades.
 As instructors, this responsibility includes clearly stating the instructional objectives of a course, defining how grades will be assigned in a way that is consistent with these objectives, and then assigning grades.
 It is the student’s responsibility to understand the grading criteria and then maintain the standards of academic performance established for each course in which he or she is enrolled.

-If a student believes he or she has been unfairly graded, the student may appeal the grade to the Faculty Affairs Committee of the Faculty Senate.
-The Faculty Affairs Committee is the faculty body authorized to review and modify course grades, in appropriate circumstances.
-Any decision made by the Faculty Affairs Committee is final.
-In evaluating a grade appeal, the Faculty Affairs Committee will place the burden of proof on the student.
-For a grade to be revised by the Faculty Affairs Committee, the student must demonstrate that the grading decision was unfair by documenting that one or more of the following conditions applied:
+If a student believes he or she has been unfairly graded, the student may appeal this decision first to the instructor of the course, and if the appeal is denied, to the Academic Standards Committee of the Faculty Senate.
+The Academic Standards Committee is the faculty body authorized to review and modify course grades, in appropriate circumstances.
+Any decision made by the Academic Standards Committee is final.
+In evaluating a grade appeal, the Academic Standards Committee will place the burden of proof on the student.
+For a grade to be revised by the Academic Standards Committee, the student must demonstrate that the grading decision was unfair by documenting that one or more of the following conditions applied:

-- The grading decision was based on something other than course performance; unless the grade was a result of penalty for academic dishonesty or the grade was WI (withdrawn involuntarily).
+- The grading decision was based on something other than course performance, unless the grade was a result of penalty for academic dishonesty.

 - The grading decision was based on standards that were unreasonably different from those applied to other students in the same section of that course.